-Management is currently evaluating the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have a negative effect on the Company's financial position, results of its operations, the specific impact is not readily determinable as of the date of these financial statements.
+Management is constantly monitoring the impact of the COVID-19 pandemic on operations and financials of the Company.
+To date the main impact has been the delayed evaluation of potential manufacturing partnerships.
+These delays have been caused by Covid lockdowns i) restricting site tour opportunities by potential partners and ii) driving strong demand for potential partners existing product lines, limiting their capacity to assess new partnership opportunities.
+The Company has concluded that while it is reasonably possible that the virus could still have a negative effect on the Company's financial position, the specific impact is not readily determinable as of the date of these financial statements.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.